 Arbitration allows you to testify and prevent you evidence to support your case.
 The other party is allowed to do the same and then a judgment is made by the arbitrator.
 Or you can agree to do it by presenting written submissions and no personal appearances.

 All parties must agree prior to the arbitration to abide by the arbitrator’s decision.

 It is a less complicated process than going through formal courts.
 And the arbitrator’s decision is final once it is registered with the courts.

 Arbitration is a more formal process compared to mediation.
 But it can only be used for financial and property issues, not for disputes over children’s arrangements.

 If you want a decision to be made that is binding, arbitration may help you achieve that.
 If the other party is not willing to mediate, they may be willing to go to arbitration to resolve all issues or maybe just some of them that are a sticking point (like valuations or what property to include in the settlement).

 It is still a cheaper option than taking your dispute to the courts.

-Now you understand the difference when it comes to arbitration vs mediation, if you’re in need of family dispute resolution in Perth, talk to Move On Mediation.
+I hope that helps you to better understand the difference when it comes to arbitration vs mediation, if you’re in need of family dispute resolution in Perth, talk to me today.